jtukpah/wildfire_hyperdrive_ssrr_2024/README.md

 and as well as for subscribing to these published images. cube_data.py also contains a publisher, and a subscriber, but instead of images, for data cubes from imec and ximea cameras.

 ### Camera parameter adjustments
 The camera parameters can be adjusted through use of a rosservice called /adjust_param.
-Currently the only supported parameter adjustments is exposure time in milliseconds
+Currently the only supported parameter adjustment is exposure time in milliseconds
 When running the code, you can check to see if the srv is working by running:
 > rosservice list